🔥 Official Firecrawl MCP Server - Adds powerful web scraping and search to Cursor, Claude and any other LLM clients.

 sitemap | string optional |

 Best for: Single page content extraction, when you know exactly which page contains the information.
-Not recommended for: Multiple pages (use batch_scrape), unknown page (use search), structured data (use extract).
-Common mistakes: Using scrape for a list of URLs (use batch_scrape instead).
-If batch scrape doesnt work, just use scrape and call it multiple times.
+Not recommended for: Multiple pages (call scrape multiple times or use crawl), unknown page location (use search).
+Common mistakes: Using markdown format when extracting specific data points (use JSON instead).
 Other Features: Use 'branding' format to extract brand identity (colors, fonts, typography, spacing, UI components) for design analysis or style replication.
-Prompt Example: "Get the content of the page at [***]" Usage Example:

 | Parameters | Type | Description |